Sancho Panza is drinking wine in front of the windmills of La Mancha.

 We say in Spanish that to have a “Quijotesca” attitude means defending the weak against the strong or defending lost causes with a high risk of getting damaged.
 Our common sense is telling to fly from risks and to go with the flow.

-What does Don Quixote represent in the book of Cervantes?
+What does Don Quixote represent in the book of Miguel de Cervantes?

-We are told all the time that the wise thing to do in our lives is to go with the flow, but we secretly admire those who go against the flow.
+- We are told all the time that the wisest thing to do in our lives is to go with the flow, but we secretly admire those who go against the flow.
 And much more if they succeed.
-But also if they fail if they have the courage to stand up after they fall and fight again.
+We admire people who fail, but who have the courage to try again in the hope that they will succeed next time.

 What does Sancho Panza represent?

-Sancho is the representation of reality and the practical, accompanied by enormous popular wisdom since in pressing moments, he advised Don Quixote through sayings while remaining faithful to him for the promise of receiving for his labors an Insula to govern.
+- Sancho is the representation of reality and the practical, accompanied by enormous popular and practical wisdom since in pressing moments, he advised Don Quixote through sayings while remaining faithful to him for the promise of receiving for his labors an Insula to govern.

 By Ignacio Segovia